MGPSU/STEGOsaurusREX/README.md

 # STEGOsaurusREX
 Cryptography based "invisible" watermarking tool.
-Used to identify ownership of, and changes to, image files
+Used to identify ownership of, and changes to, image files.